Photo credit: Neurone development, artwork by Stephen Magrath. Credit: Stephen Magrath.

-Under review.
-The Memory Multiverse: Existential ruptures, familiar faces and injured minds, Special Issue – Madness, edited by Baptiste Moutaud, Terrain.
+Accepted.
+The Memory Multiverse: Existential ruptures, familiar faces and injured minds, Special Issue – Madness, edited by Baptiste Moutaud, Terrain, March 2022.

-with Michelle Charette and Elizabeth Lima, Listening to an injured mind: A sonic installation, Uncommon Senses III, Sensory Ethnography Conference, Montreal, May 6-9, 2021.
+with Michelle Charette, A magic encyclopaedia: Time, memory and trauma, Uncommon Senses III, Sensory Ethnography Conference, Montreal, May 6-9, 2021.

 Sonic art, brain injury, and intimate ethnography: A review of Reassembled, Slightly Askew.
 Anthropologica 63(1), 2021.